Edoardo Mapelli Mozzi

-Edoardo Alessandro Mapelli Mozzi (born 19 November 1983), also known as Edo, is an English property developer and member of an Italian noble family.
+Edoardo Alessandro Mapelli Mozzi (born 19 November 1983) is a British property developer descended from Italian nobility.
 He is the founder and chief executive of Banda Property, a property development and interior design company.
-In 2020 he married Princess Beatrice, a niece of King Charles III.
-He has a daughter with Beatrice and a son from a previous relationship with Dara Huang.
+He became a member of the British royal family in 2020 when he married Princess Beatrice, a niece of King Charles III.
+He has two daughters with Beatrice and a son from a previous relationship with architect Dara Huang.

 Background

-Mapelli Mozzi was born at the Portland Hospital in West End, London.
-He is the son of Alessandro "Alex" Mapelli-Mozzi, British Olympian and member of a formerly titled Italian noble family whose ancestral seat is the Villa Mapelli Mozzi in the Bergamo province of Italy.
+Edoardo Alessandro Mapelli Mozzi was born at the Portland Hospital in the West End of London.
+He is the son of Alessandro "Alex" Mapelli Mozzi, a British Olympian and member of a formerly titled Italian noble family whose ancestral seat is Villa Mapelli Mozzi in the Bergamo province of Italy.